Kimmi17/Breweries-App/README.md

 ## Deployment

-The project is deployed on Vercel. [https://thuy-dang-fs17-week3-react.vercel.app/](#)
+The project is deployed and can be accessed [here](https://thuy-dang-fs17-week3-react.vercel.app/).